 Asbestos can also lead to lung cancer and asbestosis, or scarring of the lungs caused by asbestos fibers.
 Because all asbestos-related disease is serious, visit your doctor immediately if you ever worked at Niagara Mohawk and are now experiencing chest pain, shortness of breath and a persistent cough, or other mesothelioma symptoms.

-What You Can Do If Diagnosed With Mesothelioma
+What Action You Can Do If Diagnosed With Mesothelioma

-Contact Belluck & Fox, LLP, today to learn how we can obtain justice for you and your family.
+Contact Belluck & Fox, LLP today to learn how we can obtain justice for you and your family.
 You can also visit our New York law office.